yellowdog/python-examples/README.md

 - The **Work Requirement** name is automatically set using a concatenation of the `tag` property, and a UTC timestamp: e.g.: `mytag_221024-15552480`.
 - **Task Group** names are automatically created for any Task Group that is not explicitly named, using names of the form `task_group_1` (or `task_group_01`, etc., for larger numbers of Task Groups).
 Task Group numbers can also be included in user-defined Task Group names using the `{{task_group_number}}` variable substitution discussed below.
 - **Task** names are automatically created for any Task that is not explicitly named, using names of the form `task_1` (or `task_01`, etc., for larger numbers of Tasks).
 The Task counter resets for each different Task Group.
 Task numbers can also be included in user-defined Task names using the `{{task_number}}` variable substitution discussed below.
 Automatic Task name generation can be suppressed by setting the `setTaskNames` property to `false`, in which case the `task_name` variable will be set to `none`.
-Note that Task names must be set for any tasks that specify outputs.

 #### Obtaining Names/Context from Environment Variables at Task Run Time

-When a Task executes, its Task name and number, Task Group name and number, Work Requirement name, Namespace, and Tag can be made automatically available to the Task in the following environment variables, if the `addYDEnvironmentVariables` property is set to `true`:
+When a Task executes, its Task name and number, Task Group name and number, Work Requirement name, Namespace, and Tag can be made automatically available to the Task in the following environment variables, if the `addYDEnvironment` property is set to `true`:

 - `YD_TASK_NAME`
 - `YD_TASK_NUMBER`